-

 Budget Update and Final Action!

 Several weeks ago, hundreds of residents called and emailed the D.C.
 Council demanding that it fill the $20.5 million gap in homeless services funding.
 The Council heard the message, but said it would only be able to find a few million dollars for homeless families; homeless individuals were out of luck.
-In response to the […] Read more…
+In response to the impending humanitarian crisis, community members, service providers, advocates, and even business leaders all have highlighted what would happen if the Council passed the proposed budget without additional funding for homeless individuals.
+On Wednesday, reality met politics when hundreds of community members descended on the Wilson… Read more…

 -